1,000+ Opportunities

 No match funding will be required.
 Look for more information on the Urban and Community Forestry Assistance Grant page or cwiedamann@ky. gov to join our mailing list.

-Based on current listing details, eligibility includes: Volunteer fire departments in eligible Kentucky communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Volunteer fire departments in eligible Kentucky communities.
+Confirm the full requirements in the official notice before applying.